 Unsustainable palm oil production is a major problem for rainforests in Malaysia and Indonesia.
 I’ve just been to Borneo and there are palm plantations and deforestation everywhere.
 Sign this petition to demand that palm oil be harvested sustainably to protect precious wildlife.

 5. Email your MP

 Whether it’s in person, on the phone or via email, speak to your MP about keeping nature and climate change on the agenda.
-This will make sure that environmental protections are robust as well as increased and implemented in your area as well the rest of the UK.
+This will make sure that environmental protections are robust.
+It will also help them to be increased and implemented in your area as well as the rest of the UK.

 6. Petition to halt deforestation in the Amazon